Costa Rica Logistics and Travel Information

-When arriving in Costa Rica you will go through Immigration and Customs.
-If you are on a group shuttle we will let you know where to meet your group and shuttle in order to get transported to the retreat center.
+When arriving in Costa Rica, you will go through Immigration and Customs.
+We will let you know where to meet your group and shuttle in order to get transported to the retreat center.

 Flight Information and Ground Transportation

-*The shuttle can be a bumpy ride.
-If you get car sick ask to sit up front and be prepared with things like- Dramamine, ginger candies, peppermint oil, etc… whatever works for you!
+The shuttle can be a bit of a bumpy ride.
+If you get car sick ask to sit up front and be prepared with things like: ginger, peppermint oil, Dramamine, etc!

-2- Fly into San Jose Airport (SJO) and then take a smaller plane to Nosara.
-The main airline that flies into Nosara is Nature Air, but these tickets can sell out quickly since it only holds about 8 people.
+Fly into San Jose Airport (SJO) and then take a smaller plane to Nosara through Nature Air.
+These tickets sell out quickly as the planes only hold about 8 people.